 Mamleshwar temple of Omkareshwar

-The Mamleshwar temple is located in a beautiful ancient temple complex surrounded by spotless small shrines dedicated to various gods and goddesses, adorned with carvings and sculptures.
+Meanwhile, the Mamleshwar temple is located on the mainland, in a beautiful ancient temple complex, surrounded by spotless small shrines dedicated to various gods and goddesses, and adorned with carvings and sculptures.

 It is on the mainland, unlike the Shri Omkar Mandhata temple that is located on an island.

-They believe that the town of Omkareshwar is blessed with two jyotirlinga — one of Omkareshwar and another of Mamleshwar or Amareshwar.
+They believe that the town of Omkareshwar is blessed with two jyotirlinga — the first being Omkareshwar, and the other being Mamleshwar or Amareshwar.

-It is the deity of Amareshwar who is prayed to inside the sanctum sanctorum of the Mamleshwar temple.
+It is the deity of Amareshwar, who is prayed upon inside the sanctum sanctorum of the Mamleshwar temple.

 The Legend of Mamleshwar Jyotirlinga

-One lore says that Mamleshwar is the Shiva lingam built by the Pandavas during their exile from the Mahabharata era.
+One lore says that Mamleshwar is the Shiva lingam built by the Pandavas during their exile, in the Mahabharata era.

 While another popular Omkareshwar lore proclaims that the existence of Mamleshwar jyotirlinga goes back to Vedic times, when Shiva manifested himself as a jyotirlinga, pleased by the penance of the god of Vindhyas.

-Owing to the huge crowd of sages and devotees who came to visit him after a lot of ordeals, Lord Shiva split himself into two on either side of the river Narmada.
+Owing to the huge crowd of sages and devotees who came to visit him after a lot of ordeals, Lord Shiva split himself into two, one on either side of the river Narmada.

 While one Jyotirlinga on the island of Mandhata came to be known as Omkareshwar, the other on the mainland of Omkareshwar town came to be known as Mamleshwar, respectively.